zanqi/declarative-math-word-problem/README.md

 ```
 b = a + 3,  c = b / 2,  d = c + 13, d = ?
 ```
 These equations are not solvable by sympy, so the final answer is `no solution`.
-The desired equations should have `a = ?` instead of `d = ?` at the end.
-Upon examining the prompt, it is found that the prompt is designed to solve math word problems that have the last variable as the answer.
+The desired equations should have `a = ?` instead of `d = ?` at the end (and `c = 13`, not `d = c + 13`).
+Upon examining the prompt, it is clear that the prompt is designed to solve math word problems that have a sequential flow, with last variable as the answer.
 That's why it generates the last equation as `d = ?`.

-This suggests it might be helpful to add an example of a problem where the last variable is not the answer, but the first variable is the answer.
+This suggests it might be helpful to add an example of a problem where the last variable is not the answer.
 The following example is added to the prompt:
 ```
 Q: Mary has some apples.
 If she is given 2 apples,
  and then half of her apples was taken away, she